PlaveczAdam/el-proyecte-grande/README.md

 ### Windows

-In a windows environment, you can execute the `production_test.bat` file, with edited variables, to quickly test out the deployed version locally, with Docker.
+In a windows environment, you can execute the `production_test.bat` file with edited variables, to quickly test out the deployed version locally.
+Docker required.
 Help text is included within the file.

 This file builds a docker image (default name: grande-management) and and runs it in container (default name: grande_container).

 The app runs on [localhost](http://localhost) by default.

 ### Docker

-The project is on [DockerHub](https://hub.docker.com/r/grandthefthotel/grande_management), you can use the image, edited with your environmental variables, to deploy in a container with docker.
+The project is on [DockerHub](https://hub.docker.com/r/grandthefthotel/grande_management), you can use the image edited with your environmental variables, to deploy in a container with docker.

 ### Environmental variables

 - `ASPNETCORE_DB_CONNECTION_STRING`: The connection string of your PostgreSQL database
-- `ASPNETCORE_URLS`: Ports of the frontend, recommended: `"https://+:443;http://+:80"`
+- `ASPNETCORE_URLS`: The ports of the frontend site, recommended: `"https://+:443;http://+:80"`
 - `ASPNETCORE_HTTPS_PORT`: The HTTPS port, recommended: `443`
 - `ASPNETCORE_Kestrel__Certificates__Default__Path`: The path of your certificate
 - `ASPNETCORE_Kestrel__Certificates__Default__Password`: The secure password of your certificate